TanBinh93/tanbinhphan.github.io/_pages/projects.md

 ## Project 2.
 Non-Rigid Structure from Motion for the esophagus
 ...

 ## Project 3.
-3D echocardiography
+3D Echocardiography
+**Domain**: Motion Estimation, 3D Echocardiography.

+**Tech Stack**: MATLAB, Python (PyQt / Tkinter), DICOM, Image Segmentation, Optical Flow.

 This work proposed a 3D pipeline for motion estimation of myocardial which consists of four sequential chains.
 Starting with the pre-processing step, the Raw-Dicom/Dicom (Digital imaging and communications in medicine) les are processed to the correct format files which are used as the input of the second step, that is the segmentation of myocardial.
 The endocardium and epicardium delineated in the segmentation are used for the tracking process which computed the movement of the myocardium in each frame.
-The aim of the final step is to estimate the velocity fields and give a framework to evaluate the motion of the myocardium.
+The final step aims to estimate the velocity fields and give a framework to evaluate the motion of the myocardium.

+We carried out extensive experiments and achieved promising results that confirmed the validity of the proposed approach.
+I also developed a Graphical User Interface (GUI) to facilitate data management, visualization, and computation of myocardial motion, making the pipeline accessible and user-friendly for research purposes.

 ## Project 4.
 Tomography reconstruction
 **Domain**: Computational Imaging, X-ray Tomography, Inverse Problems, High-Performance Computing.